balderdashy/sails-docs/Controllers.md

 ```

 If you need to dive deeper into request parameters, check out the <a href="http://expressjs.com/2x/guide.html#req.param()">express guide</a>.

+## State

+### req.isSocket
+Whether or not this request was sent over Socket.io

+### req.isAjax
+Whether or not this is an AJAX/xhr request

+### req.isJson
+Whether or not this request is JSONish (has a JSON "Accept" or "Content-Type" header)

+### res.viewExists
+Whether or not the view for this controller exists.

 ## Accessing your models